HMS Minotaur (1793): Career

 Minotaur fought at the battle of the Nile in 1798, engaging the Aquilon with HMS Theseus and forcing her surrender.
 In the battle Minotaur lost 23 men dead and 64 wounded.

 After the French surrendered Rome on 29 September 1799, Captain Thomas Louis had his barge crew row him up the Tiber River where he raised the Union Jack over the Capitol.

+In February, 1800 reportedly impressed 12 sailors from the American ship "Providence" at Leghorn, Italy.

 In May 1800, Minotaur served as the flagship of Vice-Admiral Lord Keith at the siege of Genoa.
 The naval squadron consisted of Minotaur, Phoenix, Mondovi, Entreprenante, and the tender Victoire.

 On 28 April, the squadron captured the Proteus, off Genoa.

 On 8 January 1801 Penelope captured the French bombard St. Roche, which was carrying wine, liqueurs, ironware, Delfth cloth, and various other merchandise, from Marseilles to Alexandria.
 Swiftsure, Tigre, Minotaur, Northumberland, Florentina, and the schooner Malta, were in sight and shared in the proceeds of the capture.

 She was present at the landings in Aboukir Bay during the invasion of Egypt in 1801 where she lost a total of three men killed, and six wounded.
 Because Minotaur served in the navy's Egyptian campaign (8 March to 8 September 1801), her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal that the Admiralty authorised in 1850 to all surviving claimants.

 On 28 May 1803 Minotaur, in company with Thunderer, and later joined by Albion, captured the French frigate Franchise.
 Franchise was 33 days out of Port-au-Prince, and was pierced for twenty-eight 12-pounder guns on her main deck and sixteen 9-pounders on her quarterdeck and forecastle, ten of which were in her hold.
 She had a crew of 187 men under the command of Captain Jurien.